srihaasx/px4-irisdrone/README.md

-# PX4 Iris Drone — ROS 2 SITL Perception Pipeline
+# PX4: ROS 2 SITL Perception Pipeline

 Autonomous drone pipeline: takes off, flies toward a red landing pad, detects it with OpenCV HSV color detection, returns above it, and lands precisely on it.